EL Definition Brackets

 To create abbreviations and logos putting other character(s) in, shortened

 from the original meaning.
-When you see a C-c with this, it's always a logo
+When you see a base overlay with this, it's always a logo

 or an abbreviation of some meaning.